readthedocs/readthedocs.org/docs/open-source-philosophy.rst

 Rationale
 ~~~~~~~~~

-Read the Docs was founded to improve documentation in the Open Souce Community,
+Read the Docs was founded to improve documentation in the Open Souce Community.
-not at your Company.
-We fully recognize and allow the code to be used for this purpose,
+We fully recognize and allow the code to be used for internal installs at companies,
 but we will not spend our time supporting it.
+Our time is limited,
+and we want to spend it on the mission that we set out to originally support.

+If you feel strongly about installing Read the Docs internal to a company,
+we will happily link to third party resources on this topic.
+Please open an issue with a proposal if you want to take on this task.